 – Evaluation sub-dimension.

-– Task description which indispensably interpret the operational activity.
+– Task descriptions which indispensably interpret the operational activity.

 – System.

 Based on the above attributions, each evaluation task is defined atomically and distinctly.
 The principles for determining whole evaluation tasks are required to follow:

 – Independence: The granularity of each evaluation task is consistent and there is no repetition or intersection.
 All the evaluation tasks are independent and unique.